So far, so good. Confusing as the system already is, it's going to get even more confusing as you need to watch out for some caveats.

 In the evening - usually after 10, 11, or midnight - you'll see some subtle changes to the trains.
 They arrive less frequently and run more slowly than usual.
 Express trains tend to become local, meaning that they stop at every station.
 You can find exactly what happens to your service by looking at the MTA website.
 In the top-right corner of the official MTA map you can also find a box with descriptions of how each service changes at nights and on weekends.
 There also exists a dedicated late-night subway map.

 A few train services have a different weekend schedule.
 For instance, the B train never runs on weekends or the Q no longer operates in Queens.
 This is also described on the MTA map as well as the MTA website.
 However, in addition to these regular weekend schedules, there will also be a plethora of other planned service changes that are specific to the upcoming weekend.
 Because the subway system operates 24/7 for all 365 days of the year, maintenance of the tracks or construction has to be done while the system is in operation.
 New lines are currently being added, while existing tracks and stations require constant maintenance.
 To avoid disrupting rush-hour traffic, maintenance happens on weekends - and they happen every weekend.
 The MTA website has a special Weekender page where you can check the service changes.
+This Subway Weekender blog also publishes very simple and useful maps of how the system looks like for each weekend.

 As you enter stations, you will find "Planned Service Changes" posters indicating the type of change: